agster27/unpackerr.github.io/docs/install/docker.md

 # This commands runs hotio/unpackerr with UID 1000 and GID 100.
 docker run -e PUID=1000 -e PGID=100 -d -v /mnt/data:/data -v /mnt/config:/config hotio/unpackerr
 ```

+## Folder Watcher

+Watching folders in Docker will cause Unpackerr to constantly poll the
+watched-folder for changes at a default rate of `1s` (1 second).

+The Folder Watch feature uses `inotify` (a.k.a. `fsnotify`) to identify
+changes to the watched folder.
+A folder-poller is automatically started when
+run in Docker because `inotify` is unreliable.
+Disable the folder poller
+(and rely on `inotify` only) by setting `folders.interval` to `1ms`.

+If Unpackerr has trouble determining when downloads are finished, set
+`start_delay` high enough to avoid beginning extracting files that are
+still being transferred.

+**Alternatively, run Unpackerr as a native service instead of in Docker.**